Why is the Hill Country Ride for AIDS So Important?

 - Pays for a specialty medical appointment – Many people with HIV/AIDS have unique medical complications.
-It’s good to know a specialty medical professional can help them out.
+Access to specialty medical providers is a critical part of holistic care.

 - Provides life skills training – This helps people who are well to learn to present themselves in a job interview, find housing, learn to read, gain computer training, learn nutrition, and discover their self esteem.

-- Keeps someone healthy with one month of medications – Medications can reduce the HIV virus so much that it keeps someone healthy and also reduces the risk of passing it along.
+- Keeps someone healthy with one month of medications – Medications can reduce the patients viral load and keep them undetectable.